TUITION AND FINANCIAL AID

 We strongly urge you to meet with the King’s College Office of Financial Aid during the study abroad planning process to find out more about how to maximize your financial aid.
 We also urge you to check out our Scholarships page.

 What additional costs am I responsible for?

 For semester and external summer programs, will be responsible for your travel and incidental expenses.
 These include, but are not limited to airfare, visa fees (where necessary), international insurance (purchased through your program or the King’s OSA), and in-country personal expenses such as travel.
-Pay close attention to your program’s provided budget estimates and use a budgeting tool such as this worksheet.
+Pay close attention to your program’s provided budget estimates.
 Some programs cover certain food expenses and some programs expect students to cover food, for example.
 It is also a good idea to talk with study abroad returnees to gain a better understanding of estimated financial expenses in your host country.

 Financial Eligibility for Study Abroad